 At the ordinary meeting of Council on 11 July 2012 Council resolved to proceed with the construction project and award the construction contracts in accordance with the recommendation above.

 NSW Public Works (Coffs Harbour) were appointed as project managers for the construction works and their team brought with them a wealth of experience from the recent construction of the Shannon Creek Dam for the Coffs Harbour and Clarence Councils.

 Construction contracts were awarded in August 2012 with a contract completion period of 60 weeks.
 This contract time frame porved to be very optimistic as wet weather and changes to the scope of the work caused sigificant delays in the Package A contract in particular.
 Package A works were granted extensions of time that saw the completion date run out to November 2014.
 The package B works were completed in October 2013.

 Photos of progress on the works can be viewed on the Dam Construction Photo Gallery link on Council's website.

 Council secured funding assistance for the project from both the State and Federal Governments.
 The State Government provided a subsidy for 39.8% of the original contract price through the country town water supply and sewerage scheme.
 This amounted to $14.8 million.
 The Federal Government has committed $10 million to the project of which $1 million was contributed to the design work.

-An extensive program of community consultation is an essential part of this project.
-Consultaton to date has included regular newsletters, information in local media including the Nambucca Shire Newsletter and Hibiscus Happynings, and stakeholder briefings.
+An extensive program of community consultation was an essential part of this project.
+Consultaton included regular newsletters, information in local media including the Nambucca Shire Newsletter and Hibiscus Happynings, and stakeholder briefings.

 Council engaged consultants KJA, to undertake community consultation during the investigation and design phase of the project.